 We recommend first trying to solve the problem by refreshing the page.
 If that doesn't fix it, we encourage you to report your problem to us at email@example.com.

 Like NetLogo, NetLogo Web is open-source and hosted on GitHub.
-The relevant repositories for the project are Galapagos (for the web interface), Tortoise (for the simulation engine and compiler back-end), and NetLogo-Headless (for the compiler front-end).
+The relevant repositories for the project are Galapagos (for the web interface), Tortoise (for the simulation engine and compiler back-end), and the Parser and Headless projects in NetLogo desktop (for the compiler front-end and the tests we use to verify feature parity between NetLogo Web and NetLogo desktop).

 Pull requests to these repositories are welcome.
 If you would like to talk to any of the NetLogo team about some proposed changes of yours, feel free to drop by the relevant repository's chat room on Gitter, where we'll be glad to discuss things with you.